 By the time I hit high school, it was clear to my teachers that I was destined for greater things.
 In fact, many teachers were SO enchanted with my sarcastic wit that they sent me to the office in an effort to share my company with the office staff, Principal and Guidance Counselors.
 Artistically, I was more prolific than ever.
 By the age of 15, I was actively selling original artwork at Philadelphia area comic book conventions and surrounding comic book stores.
 My bold, graphic style of drawing also landed me a number of professional commercial design jobs.
 At 17, I owned and operated my OWN sign painting company (although I was the only employee).

 Upon graduating high school, I chose to further my education at Kutztown University, located between Reading and Allentown, Pennsylvania.
 Because Art Education was the only Art-related profession that required certification, I decided to major in Art Ed. with the intention of keeping my possibilities open.
 During these years at college, I feel I grew tremendously as an Artist.
 The able K.U. staff introduced me to variety of new techniques and media and helped me further hone my technical skills.
 While in college, I also realized three very important things: I very much enjoyed working with children during my student teaching experiences, there was no way I was going to live in a rural town (like Kutztown) after graduation and Heather Hall is hot.

 Those three realizations resulted in my returning to the Philadelphia area, accepting a position with the Lower Merion School District, marrying Heather and making two kids.
 Although my family and students keep me quite busy, I continue to draw, paint and design now more than ever.
 While my artistic vision evolves frequently, I feel my images share a common flavor due to the emphasis on contour line.
-Many of my drawings and paintings are currently on display in local galleries and cafes in the Philadelphia metropolitan and surrounding areas.
+Many of my drawings and paintings are currently on display in the Philadelphia and New York area.